kenwals/BoWood-Audio/README.md

 ### Structure

-This full stack site is put together with HTML, using the bootstrap framework along with some CSS.
+This full stack site is put together with HTML, using the bootstrap framework along with some CSS on the frontend.

-The Database is integrated using Python and Django fronted onto a PostgreSQL backend.
+The frontend is integreated into the backend using Python and Django with a PostgreSQL Database.

 ### Skeleton

 The page content is dynamic and composed of Jinja templates which are put together using Python Django.

 #### Website page line up

 - Home / Index